Code-Institute-Submissions/Spannakin-yarn-barn/README.md

 ### Features to be implemented

 * an 'About me' section on the profile page
+* a search function to look up particualr producers or yarn types.
 * the ability to like/favourite yrans that you can then see in your profile so be able to refer back to them
-* a where to buy fo yarns
+* a where to buy yarns from section

 [Back to Top](#table-of-contents)